Sick Leave (Nonexempt & Administrative Support Staff)

 Effect of Sick Leave on Other Paid Time and Benefits

-While on paid sick leave, you continue to earn personal time.
-Vacation normally accrues during paid sick leave; however, vacation does not accrue during any combination of paid or unpaid leave which exceeds 12 consecutive work weeks.
+While on paid sick leave, you continue to earn personal time and vacation time, unless you are out of work for more than 12 consecutive workweeks.
 All benefits remain in effect.
-You may be eligible, upon certification, for paid holidays, bereavement leave, and supplemental jury duty pay while you are on paid sick leave of up to 10 work days.
+You may be eligible, upon certification, for paid holidays and bereavement leave while you are on paid sick leave of up to 10 work days.
 Recess time cannot be rescheduled to extend paid sick leave.
 You earn sick leave during all absences except the following:

 - FMLA Leave